 - Route A: This route begins at the front of the mountain and goes to the mid-mountain observation deck, culminating at the “Long Live the Motherland” peak.
 The total length is approximately 1021.2 meters.

 - Route B: Found on the side of the mountain, this trail spans from Nanshan Park to the “Long Live the Motherland” peak, covering a distance of about 253.2 meters.
 It features 699 steps and provides a more direct path to the peak.

-- Route C: starting from the back of the mountain route of Nanshan Park – “Long live the motherland” peak – Nanshan Spring, with a total length of 2932.7 meters, the apex of the route is the peak of Qiagagabu Mountain, about 4200 meters above sea level.
+- Route C: Starting from the back of the mountain, this route extends to the “Long Live the Motherland” peak and then to Nanshan Spring.
+It is the longest trail at 2932.7 meters, reaching the peak of Qiagagabu Mountain, which is about 4200 meters above sea level.

 Building a park in the high-altitude city of Lhasa presents unique challenges, making Nanshan Park an impressive feat.
 The park not only offers hiking trails but also provides a panoramic view of the Potala Palace and the city’s outline, which is particularly distinct from other cities’ mountain parks.

 While visitors to Lhasa often flock to well-known sites like Barkhor Street, Jokhang Temple, Ramoche Temple, and the Potala Palace, Nanshan Park offers a different experience.
 It provides an opportunity to view the city from a new perspective, especially at night when the “Long Live the Motherland” inscription is illuminated.
 The park is an ideal spot for photography enthusiasts and those looking to explore beyond the usual tourist attractions.